mrxk/npv/README.md

 ## Usage

-`npv visualize [--namespace=namespace] [--ingress-only] [--egress-only]`
+`npv visualize [--namespace=<namespace>...] [--ingress-only] [--egress-only]`

 If not given a namespace, all NetworkPolicy resources in the cluster will be fetched.
-The output can be filtered to only ingress or egress rules with the cooresponding options.
+Multiple `--namespace` options can be provided to include the NetworkPolicy resources from multiple namespaces in one graph The output can be filtered to only ingress or egress rules with the cooresponding options.

 The output can be saved and processed with PlantUML or piped directly to it.